 - The duochrome test also works for color blind subjects.

-Newton was interested in the history of optical illusions.
+The Seventeenth Century English scientist, mathematician and theologian Isaac Newton was interested in the history of optical illusions.
 Is what we see there really there?
 To this end, he experimented on himself in a way that should never be repeated.
-When he was 24 years old, he inserted a bodkin (a blunt needle used to thread ribbon through lace) into the space between his eyeball and socket.
+When he was 24 years old, he inserted a bodkin (a blunt needle used to thread ribbon through lace) deep into the socket between his nose and eyeball.

 Entry 58 from Newton's lab notebook described the one of these experiments.
 Spelling, capitalization, and punctuation rules were not well established in the Seventeenth Century, so some of this may look a bit odd to contemporary readers.
 Pen, ink, and paper were all difficult to come by (Newton had his own recipe for ink), so abbreviations were common as well.
 The letter "y" was often substituted for "th" so that "the" is written ye , "that" is written yt, and "them" is written ym.